DevFabrizio/Fabrizio-Project-Four/README.md

 - lucid chart
 - postgresql
 - django-datetime-picker
-- Google Maps Embed API
+- Google Maps with the link from the share link in google maps